UBC-MDS/olympics_data_analysis/README.md

 # Olympic Games Dashboard
-An interactive dashboard demonstrating statistics regarding the Summer and Winter Olympic Games over the years.
+An interactive dashboard demonstrating statistics regarding the Summer and Winter Olympic Games from 1990 to 2016.

 ## Description